 Oh, and be sure to state that you want not only your DD214 and replacement medals as well as your Book of Records, along with medical records.
 Remember, they will only replace your medals once, so put them in safe keeping.

 At one point we were helping veterans who wanted their service records and duplicate medals.
-I remember it took anywhere from 3 to 8 weeks, sometimes longer, before they received they packets.
+I remember it took anywhere from 3 to 8 weeks, sometimes longer, before they received their packets.
 Be patient, but don't forget to do it.
+Your children will be glad you did.

 Your cell phone photos might look good on your screen and as small prints, but blow them up to an 8x10 or larger and you will be disappointed unless you shot in a perfect light.
 Believe me, there are precious few 'perfect lights' in life and when you come across one, it can be gone faster than you can find your phone.